fatmaf/varanus/README.md

 ## Prerequisites

-Varanus has been built and (only) tested on Ubuntu 19.10 using Python 2.7.17
+Varanus has been built and (only) tested on Ubuntu 19.10/20.04 using Python 2.7.17/18

 ### Python

-Varanus is written using Python 2.7 (but capatability with Python should only involve fixing some small syntax errors).
+Varanus is written using Python 2.7 (but compatibility with Python should only involve fixing some small syntax errors).

 ### FDR